What is Pluto TV? The free streaming TV service explained

-(Pocket-lint) - The Pluto TV streaming service has been operating for many years now, specifically in the US where it has grown to include more than 200 channels of free live TV and on demand content.
+The Pluto TV streaming service has been operating for many years now, specifically in the US where it has grown to include more than 200 channels of free live TV and on demand content.

-However, it is perhaps lesser known outside of the States, where it has more recently become available - including the UK, Germany, Spain, Italy, France, Austria, Switzerland and Latin America.
+It is perhaps lesser known outside of the States, although it is available in several other major countries, including the UK, Germany, Spain, Italy, France, Austria, Switzerland and Latin America.

-One thing that's likely to change that is Star Trek: Discovery.
-It was revealed that Pluto TV will show season four in regions where Paramount+ is yet to launch.

 So, what is Pluto TV and what does it offer.
 Here we explain all.